eidheim/Simple-Web-Server/README.md

 ### Dependencies

-Boost C++ libraries must be installed, go to http://www.boost.org for download and instructions.
+Boost C++ libraries must be installed.

-For HTTPS: OpenSSL libraries from https://www.openssl.org are required.
+For HTTPS: OpenSSL libraries are required.

 ### Compile and run